skippyr/river-dreams/README.md

 > Use `xcode-select --install` to install the Apple command line tools.
 For the rest, use [HomeBrew](https://brew.sh/).

 > [!WARNING]
-> It is highly recommended that you use a terminal with great Unicode and wide-character support for the symbols used in the theme to appear correctly.
+> It is highly recommended that you use a terminal with great Unicode/wide-character support and avoid installing multiple Nerd Fonts for the symbols used in the theme to appear correctly.
 Recommendation for MacOS is **Kitty**.
 You can download it by following the previous tip.

 ### Procedures
 #### Procedures For PowerShell